-All children will cover all aspects of Design and Technology as laid down in the National Curriculum guidelines; whilst providing opportunities for pupils to develop their capabilities, through combining their design and making skills with knowledge and understanding, in order to create high quality results.
+In DT, we aim to provide children with a real life context for learning.
+The subject encourages children to become creative problem-solvers, both as individuals and as part of a team.
+Children will cover all aspects of Design and Technology as laid out in the National Curriculum guidelines; whilst providing opportunities for pupils to develop their capabilities, through combining their design and making skills with knowledge and understanding, in order to create high quality results.

 Music is a powerful, unique form of communication that can change the way children feel, think and act.
 Music is an international language that breaks down stereotypes and encourages diversity.
 It promotes children’s spiritual, moral, social and cultural education.
 At Paget Primary School, we do this by exposing children to a range of instruments, giving all year group’s access to Charanga and enabling whole class and elective instrument teaching.

 From Key Stage 1 we aim to provide openings to other cultures by celebrating home languages.
 Starting in Key Stage 2 we aim to give opportunities to children to help foster pupils’ curiosity and deepen their understanding of the world through exposure to different languages taught in school.